herr-hxp/tf-template/README.md

 # tf template
-A terraform template to modify after your needs.
+A terraform template for Elastx OpenStack to modify after your needs.

+_Note: This terraform demo currently uses a local terraform state_

 ## Usage
 1. Clone the repo